osintegrators/geo-neighborhood/README.md

 I saved just the `features` array as a separate file, then imported it into MongoDB using `mongoimport`

     mongoimport --db Chicago --collection neighborhoods --jsonArray neighborhoods-formatted.json

+*NOTE: The neighborhoods of Streeterville and O'Hare are defined as MultiPolygons, an unsupported GeoJSON type in MongoDB.
+I converted these to separate documents, each with it's own single polygon.*

 While it's not required for `$geoIntersects`, adding a `2dsphere` index will boost query performance.
 Open up the mongo shell and run the following command: